EvgeniyBurdin/validated_dc/README.md

 1. Support for standard types and custom Python classes.
 2. Support for some aliases from the `typing` module, namely: `Any`, `List`, `Literal`, `Optional`, `Union`.
 These aliases can be embedded in each other.
 3. When initializing an instance of a class, you can use the value of the field `dict` instead of the `ValidatedDC` instance specified in the field annotation (useful, for example, when retrieving data via api).
-4. Data validation occurs immediately after an instance is created, and can also be run by the `is_valid()` method at any time.
+4. Data validation occurs immediately after an instance is created, and can also be run by the `is_valid()` function at any time.
-5. The `get_errors()` method will show the full traceback of errors in the fields, including errors of nested classes.
+5. The `get_errors()` function will show the full traceback of errors in the fields, including errors of nested classes.

 See detailed in the `examples` folder.